aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldupdatingprogressargs/updatedfieldscount/_index.md

 linktitle: UpdatedFieldsCount
 articleTitle: UpdatedFieldsCount
 second_title: Aspose.Words for .NET
-description: FieldUpdatingProgressArgs UpdatedFieldsCount property.
-Gets the number of updated fields in C#.
+description: Discover the UpdatedFieldsCount property of FieldUpdatingProgressArgs to easily track the number of updated fields in your application.
 type: docs
 weight: 30
 url: /net/aspose.words.fields/fieldupdatingprogressargs/updatedfieldscount/